Aug

 Matthew 24:21

-The tribulation is essentially a test, or a time of trial or temptation.
+The tribulation is a test, a time of trial or temptation.
 This test will separate the chaff from the wheat: distinguish the fake from the righteous.

 Critics did not like Prey for the Devil (2022).
-Several remarked that for the exorcism genre, it was all rather cliche.
+Several remarked that for the exorcism genre, it was cliche.
 I disagree.
 I do not recall that there has ever been an exorcism movie where a possessed person essentially exorcises himself or herself.
 In The Rite (2011) and also in The Pope’s Exorcist (2023), when the priest that has been performing exorcisms becomes possessed by a demon, another priest must take his place and rescue him.
-Granted, Ann Kraja’s colleague was present at the end, and he did recite some of the rite, but it was incomplete.

-Again, Ann Kraja’s unique ability to fight the demon on her own speaks to the point that she is supposed to be a saint.
+Ann Kraja’s unique ability to fight the demon on her own speaks to the point that she is a saint, a soldier of God.
 Of course, one must understand what a saint is to not miss this thing that the story is trying to say.

 The Bible is clear that once a saint is born again – resurrected or translated on the day of Christ – he will have the power of God to destroy at will a demon (ref.
 1 Corinthians 6:2-3, Revelation 2:28).